shackep/nylon-app/README.md

 The logic around SSN was the main hurdle.
 I defaulted to using a one way hash and pulling off the last four for display and sorting.
 I also named the DB column to obfuscate what the column contains.
 If we needed to actually have the SSN stored in the db I would approach it any number of ways.
 Break it into several parts and salt and hash it, so one must have the application logic + db to reverse/decode SSN numbers.
 Perhaps have a seperate DB that is only accessed for ss retrieval, store salts on the main DB and a id to help us with the retrieval, but keep user name and email seperately.

 The form itself I kept simple.
 I used a classless CSS library.
 I could make make it "mobile first" and add breakpoints for the different screen sizes to get consistent stacking behavior.
-I spent the majority of my time getting a handle on sail and breeze.
+I spent a bit of my time getting a handle on sail and breeze as I hadn't used those before.

 I would add backend validation and error messages using laravel's Validate logic to make sure SSN's and emails are in a valid format.
+I would also add something the  'add' form to let the end user know that their submission was successful.

+I would make it so clicking on the table column header would alternate between asc/desc sort order.
+Currently it only sorts in ascending order.